Moturoa AFC: Early history

 Originally the Moturoa Football Club was a short-lived rugby club, started by the Breakwater Sports Committee in the kiosk at Ngāmotu Beach in early 1914, before amalgamating with the Star club.

-Moturoa FC's home ground was the prison reserve field adjacent to Otaka Street in Moturoa.
-The club retained one junior team for a short period after the amalgamation that played in the Moturoa club's colour white, with the addition of a star emblem on the shirt chest.
+Moturoa FC's home ground was the "prison reserve field" adjacent to Ōtaka Street in Moturoa.The original club retained one junior team for a short period after the amalgamation that played in the club's colour – white, with the addition of the Star FC emblem on the shirt chest.

 From 1915 to 1921 there was no official Taranaki Association Football Championship due to the war.

-The New Plymouth club relied on friendly games against mariners of the trade shipping at the port of Moturoa.
+The New Plymouth club relied on friendly games against mariners of the trade shipping at the Port of Moturoa.

-The first ever recorded Moturoa association football team was published in the Taranaki Daily News on 25 May 1925, with players; Thompson, Matthews, Randell, the Spedding brothers, the Anderson brothers, Murray, Mells, Peere, Towes and Cole scheduled to face Fitzroy at the Tukapa Ground in Westown.
+The first ever recorded Moturoa association football team was published in the Taranaki Daily News on 25 May 1925.
+Players; Thompson, Matthews, Randell, the Spedding brothers, the Anderson brothers, Murray, Mells, Peere, Towes and Cole were scheduled to face Fitzroy at the Tukapa Ground in Westown.

 There was an annual meeting of the New Plymouth Association Football Club in mid-May 1926 where it was decided that the Moturoa and New Plymouth Clubs' combine for the purpose of entering a team for the Julian Cup.

 At a meeting of the Northern sub-division of the football association executive on 4 July 1927, the recently donated trophy by Duff & Co. to the Watersiders club was discussed.
 As the four teams entered were not affiliated to the NZFA an approach was made to the Taranaki Football Association asking permission to run the competition.